tacitli/Powder-Snow-Finder/README.md

 Continuous timeline:

 ![Powder Snow Dates by Resorts in Season 21-22](https://user-images.githubusercontent.com/86301631/208797267-2cf23552-4c6d-43a0-b6cb-b671fdce7774.png)
-One dark blue square means a powder day in a given resort calculated by the desired temperature and wind speed condition.

 ## The resorts that observed the most powder days over the last snow season